MartinChungCy/altech_flutter_coding_assessment/README.md

 ## Submission Instructions
 - Upload the codebase to a public repository (e.g., GitHub)
 - Include a README.md file with instructions on how to run the application.

+## How To Run
+- Clone the Project
+- Run flutter clean and after flutter run
+- Tested On IOS Simulator 18.1 only